-Since the late 1980s, RFT has been used to analyze positron emission tomography (PET) images, galaxy density maps, cosmic microwave background data, and functional magnetic resonance imaging (fMRI) data.
-In fact, the RFT is at the heart of two popular fMRI data analysis packages: SPM2 (Frackowiak et al., 2003) and FMRISTAT (Worsley, 2003).
+Since the late 1980's, Random Field Theory (RFT) has been used to analyze Positron Emission Tomography (PET) images, galaxy density maps, cosmic microwave background data and functional Magnetic Resonance Imaging (fMRI) data.
+In fact, the RFT is at the heart of two popular fMRI data analysis packages: SPM2 (Frackowiak, Friston, Frith, Dolan, Price, Ashburner, Penny & Zeki, 2003) and fmristat (Worsley, 2003).

 Not surprisingly, the accuracy of RFT has been examined extensively.
 An accurate statistical test must be both sensitive (i.e., high hit rate) and specific (i.e., high correct rejection rate).
-In particular, RFT has been evaluated in the context of so-called "phantom" simulations (Hayasaka, Luan Phan, Liberzon, Worsley, & Nichols, 2004; Hayasaka & Nichols, 2003; Poline et al., 1997; Worsley, 2005).
-A "phantom" simulation basically consists of generating a lot of smooth random regression coefficients, hiding a "phantom" in them (i.e., a known signal-usually a disc or a Gaussian), attempting to detect the "phantom" with various statistical tests, and deriving, per statistical test, a measure of accuracy such as a d-prime or an ROC area.
-We singled-out "phantom" simulations for a reason: If we were to compare the accuracy of various statistical tests for the detection of a "phantom" template (e.g., used by a linear amplifier model) in a smooth classification images, this is exactly what we would have to do.
+In particular, RFT has been evaluated in the context of so-called "phantom" simulations (Poline, et al., 1997; Hayasaka & Nichols, 2003, Hayasaka, Luan Phan, Liberzon, Worsley & Nichols, 2004, Nichols & Hayasaka, in press; Worsley submitted).
+A "phantom" simulation basically consists in generating a lot of smooth random regression coefficients, in hiding a "phantom" in them (i.e., a known signal - usually a disc or a Gaussian), in attempting to detect the "phantom" with various statistical tests, and in deriving, per statistical test, a measure of accuracy such as a d-prime or a ROC area.
+We singled-out "phantom" simulations for a reason: If we were to compare the accuracy of various statistical tests for the detection of a "phantom" template (e.g., used by a Linear Amplifier Model) in a smooth classification images this is exactly what we would have to do.
 In other words, these "phantom" simulations inform us just as much about the accuracy of RFT for fMRI data than about its accuracy for classification images.

-To summarize these assessments, the p values given by RFT appears to be more accurate than those given by the Bonferroni, the Hochberg, the Holm, the Sidák, and the false discovery rate, provided that the size of the search space is greater than about three times that of the FWHM (Hayasaka & Nichols, 2003), that the FWHM is greater than about five pixels (Taylor, Worsley, & Gosselin, 2005), and that the degree of freedom is greater than about 200.
-Also, the cluster test is more sensitive and less specific than the pixel test.
+To summarize these accuracy assessments: The p-values given by RFT appears to be more accurate than those given by the Bonferroni, the Hochberg, the Holm, the Sidák and the False Discovery Rate provided that the size of the search space is greater than about three times that of the FWHM (Hayasaka & Nichols, 2003), that the FWHM is greater than about 5 pixels (Taylor, Worsley, & Gosselin, submitted) and that the degree of freedom is greater than about 200.
+Also, the Cluster test is more sensitive and less specific than the Pixel test.

-Reanalyzing representative classification images
+Re-analyzing representative classification images

-In the final section of this article, we apply the pixel and cluster tests to classification images representative of the literature from Gosselin and Schyns (2001) and Sekuler et al. (2004).
+In the final section of this article, we apply the Pixel and Cluster tests to classification images representative of the literature from Gosselin and Schyns (2001) and Sekuler, Gaspar, Gold & Bennett (2004).
 We give sample commands for the Stat4Ci Matlab toolbox throughout.